flatironinstitute/ccn-template/docs/notes/02-packaging.md

    - [poetry](https://python-poetry.org/) or [flit](https://pypi.org/project/flit/)

+!!! info "Where does the version number come from?"
+    When using `setuptools-scm`, as above, the version number will be automatically determined at build-time and written to the specified file: `src/ccn_template/version.py`.
+We have included the line `from .version import __version__` in `src/ccn_template/__init__.py`, so that the version number can be accessed at `ccn_template.__version__`, as is typical for python. `setuptools-scm` automatically determines the version number based on the value of `version_scheme` and `local_scheme`.
+With the options specified in the example above (`'python-simplified-semver'` and `'no-local-version'`, respectively), if the commit being built from has a semantic version tag (see [workflow notes](./00-workflow.md#versioning)) and no changes, `setuptools-scm` will use the tag as the version number.
+If there have been changes, it will increment the patch version (the last number) and append `.devN`, where `N` is the number of commits since the last tag.
+See [setuptools-scm README](https://github.com/pypa/setuptools_scm/) for more details and, when installed, run `python -m setuptools_scm` to see what version number it determines for your package.

 ### 2. `[project.optional-dependencies]`

 `[project.optional-dependencies]` specifies the optional dependencies for documentation and testing/linting.
 Each of these is a python list and specify optional bundles of dependencies that are installable with bracket syntax: `pip install ccn-template[dependency_bundle]` (or `pip install .[dependency_bundle]` if we're installing from a local copy).
 See [docs](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/#dependencies-optional-dependencies) for more info about how to specify dependencies.